aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 The point of highest curvature on either side of the basal edge was calculated using the curvature function (below image).
-This function allows the user to identfy the point of highest curvature for a section of the spline.
-The points of highest curvature used in this study were located between the basal and lateral edges on either side.
-The alignment and orientation of the biface in 3D space was dictated by the results of *auto3dgm* (see Figure 7a in the manuscript), where LM2 was always placed on the right side of the basal edge, and LM3 on the left.
+This function allows the user to identify the point of highest curvature for a section of the spline.
+The two points of highest curvature used in this study were located between the basal and lateral edges on either side of each biface.
+The alignment and orientation of the biface was dictated by the *auto3dgm* output (see Figure 7a in the manuscript), where LM2 was always placed on the right side of the basal edge, and LM3 on the left.

 ``` r